-OSHA also has color requirements for floor markings in many situations.
-These standards are put in place so that everyone will be working from the same set of base knowledge.
+OSHA also has color requirements for many situations.
+These standards are put in place so that everyone will be working from the same set of base knowledge but they are not specific to floor markins.
 No matter where an employee is working, they will know that the same standards are being followed for the most critical areas.

 Internal Floor Marking Standards